top of page

 Date and time to be announced.
 A big thank you to Barnes & Noble for this generosity!

-"Official Selection" in the 2023 International Photography Awards!
+earned an "Official Selection" in the 2023 International Photography Awards!

 13-minute podcast interview with Middle Creek Publisher